Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Level 4 -> 5
-Access the website with the link : http://natas5.natas.labs.overthewire.org .
+Access the website with the link : http://natas5.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas5
+username : natas5 <br>
-password : Z0NsrtIkJoKALBCLi5eqFfcRN82Au2oD
+password : Z0NsrtIkJoKALBCLi5eqFfcRN82Au2oD <br>

 When the sites open we get the message "Access disallowed.
 You are not logged in"...